 A transducer coated with cool gel is moved firmly over your chest.
 This device creates the sound waves that make images of your heart.
 If you are overweight, the technician may have to apply more pressure to the chest wall to improve the quality of the images.
 This pressure can be uncomfortable over bony areas.
 Tell your technician if you are uncomfortable.

 At times, you may be asked to exhale and hold your breath for a few seconds.
 Air in your lungs can affect the images.

 The transducer may also be used to do a Doppler study.
 This test measures the direction and speed of blood flowing through the heart.
 During the test, you may hear a “whooshing” sound.
 This is the sound of blood flowing through the heart.

 The images of your heart are stored electronically.
-This is so your doctor can review them later.
+This is so your healthcare provider can review them later.

 Be sure to keep follow-up appointments.

-Your doctor will discuss your test results with you during a future office visit.
-The test results help the doctor plan your treatment and any other tests that are needed.
+Your healthcare provider will discuss your test results with you during a future office visit.
+The test results help the healthcare provider plan your treatment and any other tests that are needed.